-Img.
-2 – Initial situation.
-The patient complained mainly about the white spots and the coronal fractures of teeth 1.1 and 2.1.
-We explained the advantages of direct composite resin with erosion infiltration because of her age (14 years).
+Initial situation.
+The patient complained mainly about the white spots and the coronal fractures of teeth 11 and 21.
+We explained the advantages of direct composite resin with erosion infiltration because of her age (14).

-Img.
-8 – After rubber dam placement, the first step is erosion infiltration to treat the white spots.
+After rubber dam placement, the first step is erosion infiltration to treat the white spots.
 The following step consists of accessing the hypomineralized fluorosis lesions.
 This requires the elimination of the hypermineralized enamel on the surfaces of the lesions.
 Therefore, the erosion is performed using a gel of 15% hydrochloric acid (Icon-Etch DMG) for 120 seconds.
-In order to avoid uneven erosion, which could be caused, for example, by bubbles forming in the gel, the surface is mechanically rubbed using a microbrush.
-(3 steps of erosion to access to the lesion)
+In order to avoid uneven erosion, which could be caused, for example, by bubbles forming in the gel, the surface is mechanically rubbed using a microbrush (3 steps of erosion to access to the lesion).

-Img.
-15 – Final result with polarized picture.
-There is a lot of imperfection in this stratification as we can see with this polarized picture.
+Final result with polarized picture.
+There are a lot of imperfections in this stratification as we can see with this polarized picture.